 Electronic Lab Notebooks (LabArchives) supports several different document editing options, including Microsoft Office 365, Think Free, or Zoho.
-Choosing Microsoft Office Online as your document editor lets you work with Microsoft Word, Excel, and PowerPoint.
+Choosing Office as your document editor lets you work with Microsoft Word, Excel, and PowerPoint.

 - Upload existing Office files right from your computer

-- Create new Office Documents within LabArchives itself including MS-Office compatible documents
+- Create new Office documents within LabArchives itself including Office-compatible documents

 - Continue editing documents within LabArchives using the Online Editor